HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/reactjs.md

 The Domino REST API allows hosting [SPA](https://en.wikipedia.org/wiki/Single-page_application) in its `keepweb.d` directory.
 This page highlights the procedure to make this work with [ReactJS](https://react.dev).

-!!! warning "This is not a ReactJS tutorial"
+!!! warning

-    When you are not familiar with ReactJS, this is not the place for you.
-Rather, learn [open standards](https://www.webcomponents.org).
-But if you insist, check these [tutorials](https://www.google.com/search?q=react+tutorial+2023).
+    If you’re not familiar with ReactJS, this topic may not be the best starting point.
+Instead, consider learning about [open standards](https://www.webcomponents.org).
+However, if you’d like to explore React anyway, you can check out these [tutorials](https://www.google.com/search?q=react+tutorial+2023).

 ## Before you begin